Broccoli potato soup with roasted chickpeas is a warm and hearty soup for chilly days. This easy recipe is vegan and gluten free.

 - 3 Yukon Gold potatoes peeled and chopped

 - 2 1/2 cups broccoli florets florets removed and chopped

 - 1 teaspoon sea salt

 - 1/4 teaspoon pepper

-I hope you like this!
-It is surprisingly filling – probably because of all the chickpeas on top.
+I hope you like this broccoli potato soup recipe.
+It’s surprisingly filling – probably because of all the chickpeas on top.
 We loved this soup, and I want to make it again today, actually!

 Are you in a soup mood this week?